Sunday

 .

 We Sell by size of Composting worm,which are large.
-On the average is 350 Composting worms to a pound.
-The reason why we don’t ship by thousands or use this term is because it can be confusing.
+The reason why we don’t sell by thousands or use this term is because it can be confusing.
 To explain, a thousand grains of sand is one thing, or a pound of sand is a something else.When ordering Composting worms by the thousand expect worm size to be smaller than a needle.
 Selling large Red worms which are like a chicken ready to lay eggs and stress less.
-Any question call 813 770 4794 $49.99 per pound.
+Any question call 813 770 4794 $5.50 per container

 Call Tampa 813 770 4794